Sjord/Sjord.github.io/_posts/2017-05-24-open-redirect-with-authentication-in-documentum.md

 date: 2017-10-11
 ---

 Documentum is an enterprise content management platform in which it is possible to upload and share documents.
+I found an open redirect in it that also exposes credentials.

 ## Open redirect